barnabym/nfttimeline/README.md

 # 2020

+89 sec Atomized (2018) by Eve Sussman, The Old Testament by Tommy Hartung. https://snark.art/artworks - Artwork broken into NFTs

 JOY - created NFT with multi image and 3d file formats that will be extended to work in more Metaverse and AR locations

 Valuables - https://v.cent.co/ - first NFTs of tweets